FILM 210W History of Cinema: The Rise of Classical Narrative (1)

-This course explores an international sampling of cinematic approaches to revolution leading up to, during, and immediately following May '68.
-Historical and theoretical readings supplement weekly screenings of films by Bunuel, Godard, Antonioni, Jodorowsky, and others.
-Semiotic, Situationist, auteur, feminist, and other film theories contribute to daily classroom, blog, and formal paper discussions.
+This course explores an international sampling of cinematic approaches to revolution from World War II to Vietnam with a strong emphasis on art cinema.
+Historical and theoretical readings supplement weekly screenings of films by the major auteurs of this period.
+Semiotic, Situationist, auteur, feminist, and other film theories contribute to daily classroom and formal project and paper discussion.

 - Prerequisites: FILM 210W or consent of instructor.

 - Instructor: Cox

 FILM 245 (CA) Minor Cinema: The Case of Spain (1)

 This course takes as its point of departure the concept of “minor cinema” developed from the theoretical work on “minor literature.”
 It uses the history of Spanish film production and distribution as a case study of minor cinematic practices through its unique intersection of politics, colonization, and collectivity.
 A brief history of Spanish cinema will introduce the course, but the emphasis will be on the dictatorship of General Francisco Franco (1939-1975) to the present.

 - General Education Requirement Fulfillment: Creating in the Arts